Case Overview

 The FDA approved Ozempic in 2017 to treat adults with Type 2 diabetes.
 Since then, the approved label has been updated several times.
 On September 22, 2023, ileus (blocked intestines) was added as a side effect.

-Ileus is often a result of abdominal surgery.
+Ileus can be a result of abdominal surgery.
 But it can also be caused by inflammation, injuries and certain medications.

 Symptoms of an intestinal blockage include bloating, abdominal cramps, constipation, nausea and vomiting.
 According to the FDA’s Adverse Events Reporting System (FAERS), at least 150 Ozempic patients reported experiencing ileus or intestinal obstructions after taking the medication, including one who later died.